MaxMa6150/finalproject.demo/README.md

 # trouble shooting:

 1. the original code we used have the audioio module which didn't implement on qtpy2040, so we use audiopwmio instead and it has a lower resolution of audio out.
 In the next step, we will use a I2S drived audio AMP to drive the speaker.
-The new board MAX98357A has its own I2S module to play digital music file.
+The new board MAX98357A has its own I2S module to play digital music file with higher resolution, then we can add more instrument file for lauchpad music playing mode.
 The new design is shown below:

 ![37ef09f08b88d881d7e9ab135455026](https://user-images.githubusercontent.com/114200453/205553995-0a5854b5-1a4b-4630-9eff-6a9f49ceb76e.jpg)